 - Re: Eseekers Limited – application for recognition of a foreign insolvency under the Insolvency (Cross Border Insolvencies) Regulations 2014, involving the ability of a UK liquidator to apply for recognition under the UNCITRAL Model Law on cross border insolvencies or Council Regulation (EC) No.1346/2000.
 The court provided definitive guidance on the procedure to adopt in relation to applications for recognition (30 June 2016, Jack J).

-- ICC Arbitration (2020, ongoing) – advising in leading role, international arbitration concerning the sale of aluminum fluoride to Tajikistan.
+- ICC Arbitration (2020) – advising in leading role, international arbitration concerning the sale of aluminum fluoride to Tajikistan.

 - Sharrock Shand v Ansaldo’s Townhouse (2020, ongoing) – commercial construction claim concerning the construction of a boutique hotel in Gibraltar.

-- Tozzi Energy v EEI (2020, ongoing) – advising junior counsel on challenge to LCIA arbitration award (serious irregularity).
+- Tozzi Energy v EEI (2020) – advising junior counsel on challenge to LCIA arbitration award (serious irregularity).